Inha-CVAI/M2SFormer_ICCV2025/README.md

 - _**Clear Gains from Ablation Studies**_:
   Ablation studies confirm that both multi-spectral + multi-scale fusion and the Edge-Aware DGA decoder are crucial.
 Removing either significantly degrades unseen-domain performance (e.g., DSC drops from 43.0 → 32.3 without DGA).
 This validates that the joint integration of spectral-spatial attention and difficulty-guided decoding is the main driver of generalization improvements

+- _**Real-World Corruption Robustness**_:
+  In addition to domain transfer, M2SFormer shows greater resilience to real-world corruptions such as JPEG compression, blurring, and noise, which are common in online tampered images.
+By leveraging frequency-domain cues (DCT) and curvature-based difficulty guidance, the model preserves boundary fidelity and subtle traces even under degraded conditions, outperforming conventional CNN or single-domain approaches

 # Code Usage